Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 <img src="media/adminpage.png" alt="admin">

 - Posts - The blog posts have an image of the bag, its name, the date the post was created, and an excerpt.
-The full post contains teh actual blog about the bag.
+The full post contains the actual blog about the bag.

 <img src="media/postouter.png" alt="posts">